How to Increase IQ? Working Memory Training, Smart Drugs and tDCS Reviewed

 2. Nootropics (‘Smart Drugs’)

-In January, the prestigious science journal Nature launched an informal survey into readers’ use of cognition-enhancing drugs, and found large-scale use (link).
+In 2008 the science journal Nature launched an informal survey into readers’ use of cognition-enhancing drugs, and found large-scale use among academics.
 One in five respondents said they had used drugs for non-medical reasons to stimulate their focus, concentration or memory.

-In 2008, Nature ran a commentary on this topic: Towards responsible use of cognitive enhancing drugs by the healthy.
-This article is well worth the time it takes to read.
-The authors outline the evidence in favor of the effectiveness of “smart drugs” and I will quote at length from the section “Paths to Enhancement” which reviews the nootropics known to boost brain power:
+In 2008 the scientific journal Nature ran a commentary on this topic entitled Towards responsible use of cognitive enhancing drugs by the healthy.
+The authors outline the evidence in favor of the effectiveness of ‘smart drugs’ and I will quote at length from the section “Paths to Enhancement” which reviews the nootropics known to enhance brain function:

 Ritalin and Adderall

 Many of the medications used to treat psychiatric and neurological conditions also improve the performance of the healthy.
 The drugs most commonly used for cognitive enhancement at present are stimulants, namely Ritalin (methyphenidate) and Adderall (mixed amphetamine salts), and are prescribed mainly for the treatment of attention deficit hyperactivity disorder (ADHD).
 Because of their effects on the catecholamine system, these drugs increase executive functions in patients and most healthy normal people, improving their abilities to focus their attention, manipulate information in working memory and flexibly control their responses…